E d S i a r k o w i c z

 His photographic vision broadened in 1988 when he traveled cross-country to Central Montana working as a research assistant to Paleoicthyologist Dr. Richard Lund.
 Montana’s “Big Sky” landscape and its rugged people captivated his heart.
 His photographic appreciation of the west deepened two years later on a second cross-country trip to northern California.
 The southern route through the panhandle of Texas, the Four Corners area of Arizona and New Mexico, and California’s scenic coastline quickly became personal favorites.

 Ed has a passion for capturing drama - fierce weather, stunning skies, and people weathered by time and life.
-Early in 2015 he formed The Scud Buster Diaries, a severe weather chase group with two other storm chasing professional photographers.
+Early in 2015 he formed Northeast Florida Severe Weather Reporters, a severe weather chase group with two other storm chasing professional photographers.
 Endorsed by the National Weather Service in Jacksonville, and the Flagler County Emergency Operations Center, the group's goal is to document the formation and impact of severe weather on Flagler County and its surrounding areas - bringing education and information to residents.
-There's a gap in radar coverage over Northeast Florida.
-Within this gap is all of Flagler County.
-There's zero visibility from the ground to 5,000 feet in the northern half of the county and to 10,000 feet in the county's southern half.
-The Scud Buster Diaries can be found on Facebook and they are presently filming for a half-hour science based storm chasing series on Flagler County Television.
+There's a gap in radar coverage over Flagler County with a blind spot up to 10,000 feet in the county's southern half.
+Storm chase images can be found on the group's Facebook page and YouTube channel.
+For over a year they produced a storm chasing T.V. series on Flagler County Television called, The Scud Buster Diaries.